ghc-proposals/ghc-proposals/proposals/0000-implicit-import.rst

 - Fully qualified imports with hidden declarations are not respected.
 With ``import qualified Data.Maybe hiding (mapMaybe)``, using ``Data.Maybe.mapMaybe`` is valid.
   If necessary, it might be possible to handle this case by adding extra checks to the new qualified name lookup implementation.
-- Only unknown fully qualified names are affected, the other language or compiler features are left unchanged.
+- Only unknown fully qualified names (that would otherwise throw ``Not in scope`` errors) are affected.
+  The other language or compiler features are left unchanged.
   In particular, typeclass instances are not changed.
 With ``Data.Generics.Labels.Field'``, the Field instance of Symbol from the generic-lens package is not imported, and the user still needs to add ``import Data.Generics.Labels ()``.